Halvosaurus34/Halvosaurus34/README.md

 ### My name is Levi and I am a Full stack developer focusing on MERN stack

-### ⚡ I’m constantly learning about everything I can about web development!
+### ⚡ I’m constantly learning everything I can about web development!

 ### 😄 I recently graduated from a Trilogy bootcamp that focused on full-stack development and am currently looking for work!